2 Australian minor parties to elect new leaders

 Prime Minister Scott Morrison’s conservative government has been accused of being too slow to respond to the wildfire crisis and of not doing enough to reduce Australia’s greenhouse gas emissions.

-Agriculture Minister Bridget McKenzie resigned from Cabinet on Sunday for breaching ministerial rules by failing to declare she was a member of a gun club that she gave a government grant of 36,000 Australian dollars ($24,100).
+Agriculture Minister Bridget McKenzie resigned from Cabinet on Sunday for breaching ministerial rules by failing to declare she was a member of a gun club to which she gave a government grant of 36,000 Australian dollars ($24,100).

 Her resignation means Nationals lawmakers will meet to elect a new deputy party leader around the same time that the Greens choose their own new leader.

-But former Nationals leader Barnaby Joyce said on Monday he would nominate for his old job if both the positions of party leader and deputy leader are put to a vote.
+But former Nationals leader Barnaby Joyce said on Monday he would run for his old job if both the positions of party leader and deputy leader are put to a vote.

 Nationals leader Michael McCormack said he did not expect his position would be put to a vote, but was confident of defeating any challenge.